310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes, i am also hoping that we will be able to do that.
+yes, i am also [hoping] that we will be able to do that.

-everyone together now\~! let us sing together with high spirits! we will sing our ensemble in unison\~♪
+everyone together now\~! let us [sing] together with high spirits! we will sing our [ensemble] in unison\~♪

-this is the gentle planet earth![^2] we are all family, born on this planet!
+this is the gentle [planet earth]![^2] we are all [family], born on this planet!

-we will help each other, love each other, and sing a happy song!
+we will help each other, love each other, and sing a happy [song]!

-we will sing together! and i hope, forever…♪
+we will sing together! and i hope, foreeever…♪

 ♪\~♪\~♪
 {% endbubble %}